destuar/Complete-CS-Degree/z_Obsidian Notes/Smoothing Splines.md

 **Smoothing Splines** are flexible curve-fitting tools that balance the trade-off between data fit and curve smoothness.
-They are a type of [[Non-Parametric Models]] that minimize a penalized sum of squares criterion.
+They are a type of [[Non-Parametric Models]] that minimize a penalized sum of squares criterion and generalizes [[Regression Splines]].

 ### Mathematical Framework
 The smoothing spline $g(x)$ minimizes: